 Wear your brand name on your clothes, laptop, mobile cover or files, and give out plenty of free advice to anyone who has a question.
 Let it be known… there’s a Realtor in the house!

 39. Work Holiday Hours

 If you’re new in the industry, working during the holiday season can help you close a few extra leads.
 Don’t forget to market the fact that you’re available in the office while everyone else is off.

 You can host holiday-themed events and play holiday music during showings.
-Serve Christmas or Halloween treats during your open-houses and decorate it with some festive decorations.
+Serve Christmas or Halloween treats during your open houses and decorate them with some festive decorations.
 Don’t forget to post photos on social media and go live from your holiday party at your open house.

 40. Use Zillow Advertising

 You just had a detailed conversation with a lead and you think you’ve wowed them.
 But according to Lily Stern, after they’ve contacted an agent, most buyers go back to Zillow almost 27 times and view at least 77 more listings within the next month.

 So instead of losing your lead to some other agent on Zillow, use Zillow’s My Agent, a premium service that puts your contact info on every listing your lead views after they’ve contacted you.
 It also sends you insights into what your leads are searching, viewing, and saving on Zillow.